Drug Evaluation Committee 2014-40 Clinical Trial Review Committee Meeting Records

 Background

-• The clinical trial implementation system at site A consists of two investigators and two CRCs (both of the two investigators are clinical research coordinators).
+• Investigator Site A has a clinical trial implementation system with 2 investigators and 2 CRCs.
 (Both of the two investigators have experience in several clinical trials, and the CRC has sufficient experience.)

-• The investigator at site A has no clinical trial experience.
+• The investigator at Investigator Site A has no clinical trial experience.
 (They are familiar with the area and have time to spare.)

 • The investigator received training on GCP and SOPs from the SMO prior to conducting the trial, and there is a record of the training signed by the investigator.